adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 there is no delay, unlike in the interaction with the structure itself.
 This makes the entire experiment feel responsive.

+The experiment looked all right at this point, it even runs ok on my 4-year-old laptop with integrated graphics, so I decided to wrap it up and submit it to Chrome Experiments.

 ## Afterthoughts